Anxiety disorders affect millions of people each year and it is one of the most common mental disorders in the world.

-One of the best ways to use hypnosis for anxiety is to simply give it a try.
-If you have something you have been struggling with and have not been able to overcome it on your own, hypnosis is a great cost-effective option to try out.
+One of the best ways to use hypnosis therapy for anxiety is to simply give it a try.
+If you are trying to overcome some trauma on your own, hypnosis is a great cost-effective option to try out.

 There are many ways you can use hypnosis:

 Working with a qualified hypnotherapist can help you receive custom-tailored sessions and recordings that are designed for your particular issues.

 If you choose a pre-recorded audio, you will be able to pick and choose from multiple sessions and topics.
 You can explore a self-hypnosis audio by internationally-renowned speaker, therapist, and bestselling author, Marisa Peer.

 - Do a self-guided practice (see the script below).

 You can start with an intro to hypnosis by doing a self-guided hypnosis session.
 See how you feel and what benefits you notice before moving on to more serious sessions.
 Self-hypnosis is a great tool to have in your self-development toolbox and it is also free!

 How do I hypnotize myself for anxiety?